kalamuna/kalastatic/docs/index.md

 #### Content Strategist
 - Doesn't have to wait for the CMS to be in place to see content in-situ.
-- Git and markdown is still a real challange in this case.
+- Integrations with third party content staging systems like [prismic](https://prismic.io) [gathercontent](https://gathercontent.com)

 #### Backend developers
-- Component Documentation
+- Documented components can clarify implementation needs in code conversation with the front-end team.
-- Json mock data tells me what needs to be made available to templates
+- Json mock data tells me what needs to be made available to templates.

 ## Features